-The blue-winged teal (Anas discors) is one of the smallest dabbling ducks in America.
+The blue-winged teal (Spatula discors) is one of the smallest dabbling ducks in America.
 The male’s pattern is unforgettable.
 His dark head is marked by a striking white crescent at the base of the bill.
 His body is spotted in an exotic leopard pattern.
 The spots end in a white patch, then a black undertail.
 In flight, notice the male’s dark belly.

 When molting in late summer, the male blue-winged teal looks almost identical to the female.

 The topside of the extended wing of both sexes presents unique field marks.
-The shoulder is marked by a particularly large patch of light blue, which may appear almost white depending on the lighting.
+The shoulder displays a particularly large patch of light blue, which may appear almost white depending on the lighting.
 The speculum is a long bar of metallic green, which may look dark in poor lighting.
 (Note that some females do not show a speculum.)
 The shoulder patch and the speculum are separated by a thin band of white.
 These ducks fly swiftly with steady wing beats.

 Best Field Marks

-- White crescent on face of male.
+- White crescent on the face of the male.

 - Blue shoulder patch, best seen in flight.